 The Benefits Of Physical Activity For Kids And Teens

-Physical activity is important for teens who are growing quickly in weight, height and strength.
-By regularly getting active now, they’ll improve cardiovascular health, develop strong bodies, and ultimately decrease their risk of developing health issues down the road and create healthy habits along the way that will stay with them throughout their lives.
+Physical activity is important for children of all ages who are growing quickly in weight, height and strength.
+By getting active while they’re young, they’ll improve cardiovascular health, reduce their stress, decrease their risk of developing health issues, and create healthy habits that will stay with them throughout their lives.

 1. Physical Benefits of Youth Exercise